BASEBALL CARDS EDMOND

 As baseball grew in popularity nationally in the early 1900s following the rise of the World Series, so too did baseball card collecting in Edmond.
 More children were able to purchase or trade for packs of cards included in Cracker Jack or tobacco products.
 Local drug stores and general stores also started stocking loose packs of cards that could be purchased.
 Two of the most popular early brands of cards found in Edmond were Sweet Caporal cigarette cards and Old Mill tobacco cards due to their affordability and wide regional distribution.

-Read also: BASEBALL CARDS IN WALMART
+Read also: HOW TO SHIP BASEBALL CARDS SOLD ON EBAY

 In the 1930s, the Goudey Gum Company released some of the most highly coveted vintage baseball cards in history.
 Their 1933 release featured iconic images of Babe Ruth, Lou Gehrig, and Jimmie Foxx that would come to be worth thousands of dollars today.
 While these rare cards were out of reach for most collectors even at the time, they helped spark a renewed interest in the hobby among Edmond’s youth.
 Many children saved their pennies in hopes of purchasing a pack with their favorite player.